dannycahyo/next-guru/README.md

 - [Node.js](https://nodejs.org) (v18 or later)
 - [Yarn](https://yarnpkg.com) (v1.22 or later)

+## Environment Variables

+This project uses the following environment variables for OAuth with GitHub:

+- `GITHUB_ID`: This is the Client ID of your GitHub OAuth App.
+You can get this value from your [GitHub OAuth Apps settings](https://github.com/settings/developers).

+- `GITHUB_SECRET`: This is the Client Secret of your GitHub OAuth App.
+You can get this value from your [GitHub OAuth Apps settings](https://github.com/settings/developers).

+- `NEXTAUTH_URL`: This is the base URL of authentication your Next.js application.
+In our case, it will be `http://localhost:3000/api/auth` for local development.

+- `SECRET`: This is a secret key used by NextAuth.js for cookie signing and encryption.
+This should be a long, random and secure string.

+You can set these environment variables in a `.env` file at the root of your project:

 ## Getting Started

 To get started with the workshop, clone this repository and install the dependencies using the following commands: